Educational Media Foundation: God's Country Radio

 God's Country Radio was a Christian radio network in the United States which launched in 2008.
-The network aired on a majority of stations owned by Educational Media Foundation and some independent stations.
+The network aired principally on stations owned by Educational Media Foundation and also on some independent stations.
 God's Country Radio Network played a blend of Southern gospel and Christian country music.

 In November 2010, God's Country Radio Network ceased operations due to lack of financial support from its listeners sufficient to meet its expenses.
 It relaunched in January 2011 as an Internet-only broadcaster.
 After EMF discontinued its affiliation with God's Country Radio Network at that point, most of the affiliate stations flipped to Radio Nueva Vida, a Spanish-language Christian radio network owned and operated by California-based nonprofit organization The Association for Community Education, Inc.

 World Wide Worship

 World Wide Worship was a radio format that played contemporary worship music.
 It began in 1999 as an Internet-only station.
-In 2002, KWRC in Corpus Christi, Texas became the first terrestrial EMF station to broadcast World Wide Worship.
+In 2002, KWRC in Corpus Christi, Texas, became the first terrestrial EMF station to broadcast World Wide Worship.
 However, the format proved unsuccessful and, within a year, it was no longer broadcast on any terrestrial station or online.